OncleTom77/zombicide-core/README.md

 - new Zombie types: Fatty, Runner, Abomination
 - new weapons types: ranged, magic, enchantments
 - new Actions: make noise, do nothing, reorganize inventor
-- new objectives: retrieve specific items on the board
+- introduction of scenario with new objectives: retrieve specific items on the board, etc.
 - new Zombie Invasion card (additional Zombie Activation)
 - line of sight
 - Survivor skills, experience, danger level
 - multiple weapons, body equipments
+- multiple survivors
+- import map from file